hyphanet/website/content/pages/download-fr.md

 ## Mirrored installation

-If you have a working Freenet installation directory that you have mirrored from one Unix machine to another (e.g. via rsync or unison), enabling the mirrored installation is not difficult.
-Nothing in a Freenet installation cares about its host's IP address; it can't, or Freenet would fail on machines that get IP addresses from a DHCP pool.
+If you have a working Hyphanet installation directory that you have mirrored from one Unix machine to another (e.g. via rsync or unison), enabling the mirrored installation is not difficult.
+Nothing in a Hyphanet installation cares about its host's IP address; it can't, or Hyphanet would fail on machines that get IP addresses from a DHCP pool.

-All you actually need to do is tell the system you've mirrored to that it should start the Freenet proxy daemon for you on boot.
+All you actually need to do is tell the system you've mirrored to that it should start the Hyphanet proxy daemon for you on boot.
 Do `crontab -l` on the source machine, find the line that is tagged "FREENET AUTOSTART" and add that to your crontab on the mirrored machine.